-Major Robert William (Bob) Smith, often know as ‘Flight’ by his regimental contemporaries because for an extended period of his early life he sported an RAF-style handle-bar moustache, died on 9 September 2020, a month short of his eighty-ninth birthday.
+Major Robert William (Bob) Smith, often known as ‘Flight’ by his regimental contemporaries because for an extended period of his early life he sported an RAF-style handle-bar moustache, died on 9 September 2020, a month short of his eighty-ninth birthday.

 The next day fifty-two messages were posted on a Facebook page.